Looking for the signs of a commitment phobic man?

 Quite a question isn’t it?
 I was really looking for a commitment, haha!

 He thought about it carefully for a while (after all, it’s a big risk for a man to invest in a woman when there’s no future possibility of sex).
 And he came back with a heartfelt ‘yes’.

-Despite all this – I still remember my husband having commitment resistance.
+Despite all this – I still remember my husband having commitment resistance when it came to marriage.
 Because we just had different relationship timelines!

-If you are interested in becoming a man’s one and only – I have a free DVD coming out about it soon!
+If you are interested in becoming a man’s one and only – I have a program on how you can do that.
+Find out more here.

 Some people don’t believe the ‘one and only’ kind of love exists.
 In fact, they don’t even want to try to believe it.
 Too risky.
 They would have to be too vulnerable to believe it.
 And too many other women would judge them for being a ‘princess’ or being too ‘idealistic’.